 Check out the latest blog posts below

-This blog post was created in partnership with dealchecker however all opinions and experiences are my own.
 I can remember when I was a broke exchange student, living in Europe.
 I wanted to explore but my budget was tight and needed to squeeze every penny to make it count.
-Finding the cheapest way to travel […]
+Finding the cheapest way to travel in Europe was addictive.
+It was almost a game where hunting for the best deal was exhilarating […]

 Nestled below Mont Blanc, the Chamonix valley is legendary amongst snow seekers.
 It’s the kind of place that most skiers and snowboarders have on their bucket list as a place to conquer because of it’s steep slopes and extreme weather conditions.
 Beyond the epic snow, the town of Chamonix is full of Victorian chalet charm […]